isene/RTFM/README.md

 -------|------------------------------------------------------------------
-f      | Show only files in the left pane matching extension(s) (e.g. "txt" or "pdf,png,jpg") F      | Show only files matching a pattern (Ruby Regex) (e.g. "abc" or "ab.+12(\w3)*") g      | Run 'grep' to show files that contains the MATCH in current directory B      | Toggle border
+f      | Show only files in the left pane matching extension(s) (e.g. "txt" or "pdf,png,jpg") F      | Show only files matching a pattern (Ruby Regex) (e.g. "abc" or "ab.+12(\w3)*") B      | Toggle border
 :      | Enter "command mode" in bottom window (press ENTER to execute, press Ctrl-G to escape) ;      | Show command history in right pane